 The nursing process as a framework for providing a holistic approach to nursing care.
 Focuses on knowledge and practice related to basic needs and selected interventions, including medication administration.
 Learning environments include classroom and laboratory settings.
-Prerequisites: 4 year track enrollee, NRSG 2000.
+Prerequisites: prelicensure track enrollee.
+Co-requisite: NRSG 2000.